ey92/notes/1101/1101vocab.md

 **restricted allophone** - allophone of a phoneme that appears in more limited set of phonetic environments

 **near-minimal pair** - similar to a minimal pair, but whereas words in minimal pair identical other than contrastive sounds, words in near-minimal pair only almost identical

+**closed syllables** - syllable with coda

+**reduced syllables** - syllables with reduced vowels

+---

+# Ch.
+4 Morphology
+**morphology** - study of how words are constructed out of morphemes; subset of mental grammar

+**lexicon** - mental dictionary of words in language

+**lexical category** - class of words grouped together based on morphological properties; part of speech
+- _open lexical category_ - lexical category in which new members are often introduced
+- _closed lexical category_ - lexical category in which new members are rarely introduced

+**root** - free morpheme or bound root in a word that contributes the most semantic content to the word, to which affixes can attach
+- _bound root_ - root has basic meaning but cannot stand alone as word

+**derivation** - morphological process that can change a words' lexical category or its meaning in a predictable ways

+**affix** - bound morpheme that attaches to a stem
+- prefixes, suffixes

+**stem** - base, consisting of at least one morpheme, to which affixes are added; includes root (+ affixes)

+**inflection** - morphological process modifying to indicate grammatically relevat information (person, number, gender, tense); like derivation but creates forms of words instead of completely new words

+**morpheme** - smallest linguistic unit with meaning or grammatical function
+- _free morpheme_ - can be a word alone
+- _bound morpheme_ - must be attached to a word stem, can't stand alone
+- _content morpheme_ - morpheme carrying semantic content
+- _function morpheme_ - morpheme providing information about grammatical relationships between words in sentence

+**homophony** - phenomenon where 2+ distinct morphemes or nonphrasal linguistic expressions happen to have the same form

+**productive** - descibes morpheme or rule that can be used to produce novel grammatical forms

+**word formation process** - combination of morphemes according to rules of the language to make new wordsor forms of words

+**affixation** - word formation process in which affixes added onto stems

+**compounding** - word formation process in which whole words are combined

+**reduplication** - word formation process in which new words formed by doubling part of or entire free morpheme
+- _partial reduplication_
+- _total reduplication_

+**alternation** - morpheme-internal modification to make new word or morphological distinction

+**suppletion** - one form can't be phonologically or morphologically derived from the other